evilsadvocate101/SENTINEL/README.md

 4. *(Optional)* Adjust logging settings to show only "logs" or "info."
 5. **Paste & Run Script**:
    - Copy all the code in **SENTINEL_V1.0.js**.
-   - Type `allow pasting` (without quotes) and press Enter before pasting the script.
+   - On PC, type `allow pasting` and press Enter before pasting the script, then paste the script.
    - On mobile, paste the script in the console and switch back to the main tab.
 6. **Follow the prompts** until the script execution starts.
 7. **If errors occur**, refresh the page and retry from Step 2.